-Collecting watches can be a rewarding pastime, not to mention a great way to stay accessorised to the nines, but every owner of automatic (self-winding) watches soon finds out that if you don’t keep them moving, they'll slow down and stop.
+If you're into watches, you need to have the best watch winders at your disposal.
+Collecting watches can be a rewarding pastime, not to mention a great way to stay accessorised to the nines, but every owner of automatic (self-winding) watches knows that if you don’t keep them moving, they'll slow down and stop.

-Are you travelling?
-Then you can still keep your watches in impeccable style with our best watch rolls and cases.
+If you're travelling with your watches, keep them in impeccable style with the best watch rolls and cases.
 Watch rolls won't keep your watches ticking, but they will protect them from scratches and damage.

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 If you're looking for a single watch winder that exudes class and luxury, then I think the Cub by Wolf is your best option.
 It feels like a meticulously engineered piece of kit, with a sharp, faux-leather design.

 It features a fine Saffiano finish and has a glass cover to keep dust off your pride and joy.
 The Cub comes in a number of colour options too, but my favourite is this stunning dark-green colourway.
 The watch winder is finished with chrome hardware and has a single winding setting.